Map of landmines: How Brexit might help the Scottish independence quest

 If Labour leader Jeremy Corbyn and May reach a deal, many in Labour, as well as in Sturgeon’s SNP, want a second Brexit referendum to ratify or reject it, with an option of remaining in the EU.
 But the Labour leader himself has expressed only tepid backing for a second vote.

-A senior SNP source said Corbyn was manoeuvring for a general election.
+A senior SNP source said Corbyn was maneuvering for a general election.

 “By not supporting a Brexit deal, he thinks he can force a national election, and that is a bigger prize,” the source said.